MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/investigate-domain.md

 The Devices tab provides a chronological view of all the devices that were observed for a specific URL or a domain.
 This tab includes a trend chart and a customizable table listing device details, such as risk level, domain and more.
 Beyond that, you can see the first and last event times where the device interacted with the URL or domain, and the action type of this event.
 Using the menu next to the device name, you can quickly pivot to the device timeline to further investigate what happened before or after the event that involved this URL or domain.

-Although the default time period is the past 30 days, you can customize this from the drop-down availble at the corner of the card.
-The shortest range available is for prevalence over the past day, while the longest range is over the past 6 months.
+Although the default time period is the past 30 days, you can customize this from the drop-down available at the corner of the card.
+The shortest range available is for prevalence over the past day, while the longest range is over the past six months.

 Using the export button above the table, you can export all the data into a .csv file (including the first and last event time and action type), for further investigation and reporting.

 ### Investigate a URL or domain